 Method 3: Using Rubbing Alcohol

 If you’re looking for a quick and easy way to remove wine stains from your clothes, then rubbing alcohol may be the answer.
-Simply apply some rubbing alcohol to a clean cloth and gently rub the stained area.
-Be sure to test the fabric first in an inconspicuous spot to ensure that the alcohol won’t damage or discolor it.
-You may need to repeat this process a few times before the stain is completely gone.
+Apply rubbing alcohol to a clean cloth and gently rub the stained area.
+Be sure to test the fabric in an inconspicuous spot to ensure that the alcohol won’t damage or discolor it.
+You may need to repeat this process before the stain is completely gone.

 Method 4: Using Hydrogen Peroxide

-To remove wine stains from clothes using hydrogen peroxide, you will need:
+To remove wine stains from clothes using hydrogen peroxide, you will need the following:

 - A spray bottle